2020 Race Details

 - All paddlers ranked in Division 7, 8 and 9 irrespective of the race entered, age category and whether in singles or doubles

-- All junior paddlers (under 18 on 1st January 2018) with the exception of paddlers ranked in Division 6 and above where the paddler’s Team Leader or parent/guardian has provided a written confirmation that a buoyancy aid need not be worn
+- All junior paddlers (under 18 years of age on 1st January 2020) with the exception of paddlers ranked in Division 6 and above where the paddler’s Team Leader or parent/guardian has provided a written confirmation that a buoyancy aid need not be worn

 The race organisers may require that all or some or all paddlers in addition to the above must wear buoyancy aids, based on conditions on the day.
 In this regard the race organisers’ decision is final.